million people have been internally displaced across the region fleeing violence and persecution.

 million children are severely malnourished and in Central Sahel, 1 million children under five are affected by acute malnutrition.

-The Sahel, a region in Africa that includes the countries of Burkina Faso, Mali and Niger, is experiencing one of the world’s most severe humanitarian and protection crises.
+The Sahel, a vast semi-arid region in Africa that includes the countries of Burkina Faso, Mali and Niger, is experiencing one of the world’s most severe humanitarian and protection crises.

-Indiscriminate attacks by armed groups and militias, insecurity, widespread human right violations - including gender-based violence and violence against children - and the effects of climate change have triggered massive displacements across the region.
-In less than two years, at least 1.8 million people have been internally displaced and more than 845,000 have sought refuge in neighboring countries – including some 650,000 people uprooted in the past year alone.
+Indiscriminate attacks by armed groups and militias, insecurity, widespread human right violations, including gender-based violence and violence against children, and the effects of climate change have triggered massive displacements across the region.
+Nearly 2.7 million people have been internally displaced, and more than 920,000 have sought refuge in neighboring countries.
 The crisis is already affecting neighboring countries, such as Mauritania and Chad, and risks spilling over to Benin, Côte d’Ivoire, Ghana and Togo.

 The coronavirus pandemic (COVID-19) has posed additional challenges in this already dire situation.
 Despite low number of cases reported, the pandemic risks overwhelming national health capacities and wreaking havoc among the most vulnerable communities.
 So far, lockdowns and other preventive measures have exacerbated food insecurity in areas hosting refugees and IDPs, pushing at least 6 million people into extreme poverty and 4.8 million to suffer from acute malnutrition.